 Also slightly ridiculous are automated direct messages.
 Eurgh.
 No, really.
 I can’t wait.
 (Me and the guy who sent this DM haven’t shared any thoughts and ideas via Twitter yet).
 Automation is partly to blame in the dwindling power of Twitter, scheduling of updates which may, but probably will not interest a following, a lack of value given to interaction and personality.

-Outside of business, for casual users there remains purpose.
-Like Facebook, there are plenty of users who barely ever post an update but read the platform a lot, following celebrities or media outlets, or people they know like it’s a passive online television channel.
+Outside of business, there remains purpose.
+Like Facebook, plenty of users barely ever post an update but read the platform a lot, following celebrities or media outlets, or people they know, as if it’s a passive online television channel.
 For those people it’s not such an issue.

-Now, I have to rush off and tweet a link to an amazing blog post.
-Or maybe I won’t.
+Now excuse me, I have to rush off and tweet a link to this totally amazing blog post you simply must read.

 Please tweet @mawkins if you’d like to comment on this post.